 We all know students love apps like Instagram and Snapchat, but their filters and special effects distort images and lead to unrealistic expectations of how a person should look.
-Board Certified Plastic Surgeon Dr. Rady Rahban believes social media is driving more students to want to go under the knife and he has to be very careful about who he operates on.
+Board Certified Plastic Surgeon Dr. Rady Rahban believes social media is driving more students to want to go under the knife.

 Aesthetic icons are nothing new.
 From Cleopatra to Bella Hadid, from James Dean to Justin Beiber, there will always be people looked at as the “standard” for beauty.
-But with high definition cameras in phones and apps that allow you to reshape your body in the photo, Dr. Rahban says the beauty standard is becoming more and more unattainable.
+But with high definition cameras in phones and apps that allow you to reshape your body, Dr. Rahban says the beauty standard is becoming more and more unattainable.
 People have always wanted to look their best and change things they don’t see as attractive.
-But what happens when a student wants to adjust their body based on a heavily photoshopped image they see online?
+But what happens when a student wants to adjust their body based on a heavily-photoshopped image they see online?

-So many users post images that are heavily doctored to completely transform how a person looks.
-There are apps, like Facetune, that actually allow you to distort your face and body through filters before you even take the picture.
-Young students then go to doctors like Dr. Rahban, sometimes without their parents knowing, to ask to look like their favorite celebrities and social media influencers.
-Some want to look exactly like a photoshopped or altered image.
+Students see images daily that are heavily doctored to completely transform how a person looks.
+There are apps, like Facetune, that have filters to distort faces and bodies before a picture is taken.
+Dr. Rahban says this distorted reality leads young students to his office, sometimes without their parents knowing, to ask to look like their favorite celebrities and social media influencers.
+Some ask to look exactly like a photoshopped or altered image.
 But Dr. Rahban says the look these students desire is actually unattainable.